- detheologizing clears the way for historicizing

 The theme of animated death is a governing one in lowest Hell, and it will dominate the treatment of Lucifer in Inferno 34.

-In effect, Dante is saying that some sins cause the sinner to be damned while still alive, despite a theology of repentance that holds that there is never a day before death when salvation is beyond our grasp.
+For all the Halloween-like nature of Dante’s invention of the already-dead-while-still-apparently-alive, there is also a serious theological perspective to be taken into consideration.
+Dante is effectively saying that some sins cause the sinner to be damned while still alive, despite a theology of repentance that holds that there is never a day before death when salvation is beyond our grasp.
 So Dante has deprived frate Alberigo and Branca Doria of the fundamental “right” to repent for their sins up to the last moment of life.

 Dante is here troping his master fiction: instead of living dead people, we now must contend with the idea of dead living people.
 As the outlines of the fiction become harder to hold onto, we succumb to it more readily, especially when the text reproduces our relation to it within itself, as occurs in the ensuing dialogue between the pilgrim and Alberigo: it seems that Branca Doria, a Genovese nobleman condemned to the ninth circle for the murder of his father-in-law, Michele Zanche (a Sardinian whom Dante has placed among the barraters), is in fact dead.
 The pilgrim is incredulous; Alberigo must be lying: “‘Io credo’, diss’io lui, ‘che tu m’inganni; / ché Branca Doria non morì unquanche, / e mangia e bee e dorme e veste panni’” (“I believe”, I said to him, “that you deceive me, / for Branca Doria has not yet died, / but eats and drinks and sleeps and puts on clothes” [Inf.
 33.139-41]).